 The posterior tibial tendon appears generally thickened/thinned with loss of the normal fibrillar pattern but no tear seen.
 There is effusion and hyperaemia within the tendon sheath and appearances are consistent with posterior tibial tenosynovitis.

-NB 1: Based on expert experience, fusiform thickening can be categorise into mild/moderate/severe.
-Generally mild 4 - 6mm, moderate 7 - 10 mm and anything above 10mm is severe.
+NB 1: Based on expert experience, fusiform thickening can be categorised into mild/moderate/severe.
+Generally mild 4 - 6 mm, moderate 7 - 10 mm and severe anything above 10 mm.

 Sample reports for Morton's neuroma/interdigital bursitis